RatherLogical/Uptimon/README.md

 ## Frontend

 Requirements
-- This is a SPA (single page app); all you need is the ability to host a static site (Can be hosted on a separate server if need be).
+- This is a SPA (single page app); all you need is the ability to host a static site (Can be hosted on a separate server if needed).

 All you need to do to configure the frontend is edit the ``config.js`` file to reflect your installation.